Awesome Rhyming Riddles with Answers for Kids

 I spread joy with with my sleigh as my ride.

-I have a fluffy coat that's white as can be,
+I have a fluffy coat, as white as can be,

-I graze in the fields, so calm and free.
+I graze in the meadows, so calm and free.

-I give you wool and have four little feet.
+I'll give you wool and I have four little feet.

 I purr and I play, soft and funny I be,